 presented by Anne Kloos

-In this chapter, knowledge gained about current best practice for physical therapy management of a client with ALS will be applied to a case study.
-Rationale for selection of examination outcome measures and interventions across all of the disease stages will be presented.
-Reimbursement issues will be briefly discussed.
+In this chapter, the clinician applies advanced concepts and knowledge of evidence-based interventions to the physical therapy management of a client with HD presented in a case study.
+The rationale for the selection and modification of interventions for the client across all disease stages will be discussed.